 Most new kratom users will experience what is known as the honeymoon phase (Zero kratom tolerance).
 The honeymoon phase simply means how one feels when experiencing kratom for the first time.
 The idea here is to find your sweet spot that mirrors your first experience.
 It may never be the same dosage you took the first time around, but it should be close.

 The happy phase can best be described as the proper kratom lifestyle.
 In most cases, this also describes those who have a daily intake of kratom under control.
 Your happy phase should be a proper dosage of kratom whether it’s once, twice, or three times a day.
 The goal is to find the right amount of kratom that works the best for you without taking more than you actually need to get the effects you want.
 The happy phase should include the occasional day or two off from taking kratom to avoid high kratom tolerance.

 No Effects Phase

 The no effects phase simply means the kratom isn’t working anymore (tolerance).
 If your effects are almost nonexistent after taking a large dose of kratom, this means your body has built a tolerance to it; therefore, you will need to lower your tolerance levels before feeling the same effects that you used to get from a normal dosage.
 Finding your sweet spot and implementing kratom strain rotation into a healthy daily regiment will keep you out of this disappointing phase.

 What Dosage Size is Considered Kratom Dependency?

 The dosage size that causes kratom dependency can vary wildly from person to person depending on body weight, age, and health.
-As an illustration, a 10-gram dosage may be just right for someone living with chronic pain issues such as lower back pain or severe muscle cramps, but it can also create kratom dependency.
+As an illustration, a 10-gram dosage may be just right for someone looking for soothing effects, but it can also create kratom dependency.
 Ten grams per serving of kratom or more can and will create a dependency; therefore, you should start to lower your intake of kratom to 5-6 grams per dosage.